alfibi/Edu_Notes/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for suggestions and improvements.

-## License

-This project currently does not have a license.
-Please contact the repository owner for usage permissions.

 ## Author

 - [alfibi](https://github.com/alfibi)